h-yii/RED-Diverse-User-Simulation/README.md

 ## 1. Overview

-A user simulator models the conditional response distribution

-\[
-\pi_\theta(y \mid x),
-\]

-where \(x\) is a dialogue context (e.g., user profile plus dialogue history) and \(y\) is the simulated user's next response.
-Standard SFT can produce realistic responses but may concentrate probability mass on a small number of dominant response modes.
-This project targets **within-context semantic diversity**: when the same context is sampled repeatedly, the generated responses should cover more distinct semantic modes rather than being minor paraphrases of one another.
+A user simulator generates the next user response conditioned on the dialogue context, such as the user profile and dialogue history.
+Standard SFT can produce realistic responses but may concentrate on a small number of dominant response patterns.

+This project focuses on **within-context semantic diversity**: when the same dialogue context is sampled repeatedly, the generated responses should cover more distinct semantic modes rather than being minor paraphrases of one another.

 The training pipeline is: